ARM-software/SCP-firmware/module/i2c/doc/module_i2c_architecture.md

 The following features are unsupported.
 Support may be added in the future.

-- Acting like a slave.
+- Acting like a target.
-- 10-bit slave addressing.
+- 10-bit target addressing.

 # Flow                                           {#module_i2c_architecture_flow}